jyunocchi/gbf_weapon_parser/README.md

 ## Running the program

+A web-based app is run on AWS server [here](http://3.145.66.61/).
+Note that AWS app is run on free-tier and thus benchmarks shows it's about 10x slower than normal run of the program listed below, and bandwith etc. may not be consistent.

 Either run by python script (python main.py) if you have all the prerequisites or the PyInstaller precompiled binary for windows provided in releases (main.exe).
 TIPS: Not recommended to run exes found in the internet, you can run with [Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview) but will be more troublesome to move the images